Malificenta883/narrative-dynamics-analysis/docs/00_overview.md

-# Overview: Transition-Based Analysis of Myth Structure

-This project studies myth not as a static text, but as a **process**.

-Instead of comparing surface-level similarity between texts or embeddings, the analysis focuses on how a narrative **moves** from one functional state to another.
-The core object of study is the *sequence of transitions* that structures the myth.

-## What is analyzed

-The dataset consists of multiple annotations of the same myth (Gudea Cycle, Sumerian tradition), produced by:

-- a human annotator (baseline)
-- several large language models (Claude, GPT, Gemini)

-Each annotation segments the myth into units and assigns to each unit:
-- a **function** (e.g. preparation, contact, exchange, disruption, etc.)
-- a **transition** from a previous function to a next one

-The goal is not to force identical segmentation, but to compare the **resulting transition dynamics**.

-## Why transitions, not exact matches

-Different systems segment narratives differently.
-Therefore, index-wise comparison (segment 1 vs segment 1) is unstable and conceptually misleading.

-This project instead uses representations that are **invariant to segmentation**:
-- transition matrices
-- entropy of outgoing transitions
-- probability-weighted transition graphs

-These representations capture *how the narrative behaves*, not how it is sliced.

-## Core methods

-1. **Transition matrices**
-   For each source, a matrix is built where
-   `matrix[from_state][to_state] = P(transition)`.

-2. **Transition entropy**
-   For each functional state, Shannon entropy is computed over its outgoing transitions.
-   This measures how deterministic or variable a narrative move is.

-3. **Matrix comparison**
-   Differences between sources are quantified using:
-   - L1 distance (absolute structural difference)
-   - Jensen–Shannon divergence (distributional divergence)

-4. **Transition graphs**
-   Directed graphs visualize dominant transitions, allowing qualitative inspection of narrative structure.

-## What the results show

-The analysis reveals that:
-- models often agree on *which functions exist*, but differ in **how transitions are distributed**
-- some models exhibit more deterministic narrative behavior, others produce more branching structures
-- differences persist even when surface similarity appears high
+# Overview: Transition-Based Analysis of Mythological Dynamics

+This project operates on a fundamental paradigm shift regarding the nature of ancient texts. **Myth can be defined as a neurosensorial reconstruction of experience.
+A condensate of perception engraved into the shape of storytelling.
+It’s not a way to describe the world.
+It is a language of varied consciousness.**

+Consequently, this project studies myth not as a static text, but as an active cognitive **process**.
+Instead of comparing surface-level text similarities or semantic embeddings, the analysis focuses on the "narrative dynamics"—how consciousness **moves** from one functional state to another.
+The core object of study is the sequence of transitions that structures the myth[cite: 4].

+---

+## What Is Analyzed

+The dataset consists of parallel annotations of the same mythological corpus (the Sumerian Gudea cycle), produced by:
+* **A human annotator** (acting as the biological cognitive baseline).
+* **Large Language Models** (Claude, GPT, Gemini) attempting to reconstruct this logic.

+Each system segments the narrative and assigns to each unit:
+1. A **function** (e.g., preparation, contact, exchange, disruption).
+2. A **transition** routing the narrative from a previous function to the next.

+The goal is not to force identical segmentation, but to compare the resulting transition dynamics.

+---

+## The Methodological Shift: Why Transitions?

+Because human and machine systems segment narratives differently, index-wise comparisons (segment 1 vs. segment 1) are conceptually misleading and statistically unstable.

+To capture the "language of varied consciousness," this pipeline utilizes representations that are **invariant to segmentation**.
+These metrics capture *how the narrative behaves*, rather than how it is sliced:

+* **Transition Matrices:** Building empirical probability distributions where $P(s_{j} \mid s_{i})$ represents the likelihood of transitioning between states.
+* **Transition Entropy ($H$):** Measuring whether a narrative move is strictly deterministic or highly variable via Shannon entropy.
+* **Matrix Comparison:** Quantifying systemic differences using L1 distance (absolute structural difference) and Jensen–Shannon divergence (distributional divergence).
+* **Transition Graphs:** Visualizing dominant probability-weighted macro-structures to allow qualitative inspection.

+---

+## Empirical Outcomes

+The analysis reveals that while LLMs often agree with humans on *which functions exist* within a text, they fundamentally differ in **how transitions are distributed**.

+* **Topological Divergence:** Some models enforce deterministic narrative collapse, while others generate branching, high-entropy structures.
+* **Invisible Discrepancies:** These structural differences persist even when surface-level textual similarity appears high.
 These differences cannot be captured by embedding clustering alone.

-## Why this matters
+---

+## Broader Implications

-This approach treats myth as a structured cognitive process.
-It allows comparison between human and machine interpretations at the level of **narrative dynamics**, not textual resemblance.
+By treating myth as a structured cognitive process, this framework bridges the gap between the humanities and rigorous data analysis.
+It enables the formal evaluation of human vs. machine interpretations at the level of hidden **narrative dynamics**, rather than textual resemblance.

-The same framework can be applied to:
+The core architecture is domain-agnostic and can be applied to:
-- other myths
-- ritual narratives
+* Other myths and ritual narratives.
-- historical or legal texts
+* Historical or legal texts.
-- model comparison beyond mythological content
+* Model comparison and LLM reasoning evaluation beyond mythological content.